 Beautiful handmade papers can be purchased from arts and craft stores.
-These lovely papers make a great addition to a wide variety of card making, scrapbooking and other paper craft projects.
+These lovely papers make great additions to a wide variety of card making, scrapbooking, gift wrapping, and other paper craft projects.
 While traditional papermaking methods require special equipment, such as a press, there are alternatives.
 If you are just starting out, or want to make small amounts of handmade paper, it is easy to make paper at home using simple household supplies and waste paper that is turned into paper pulp.

 Making Simple Handmade Paper at Home

 Many papermakers use a mold and deckle to produce paper.
 This is perfect for producing large pieces of paper.
-It is possible to make smaller pieces of paper without this equipment and using only a plastic container lid as a mold.
-Because we are not using a paper press, deckle or other special equipment, the end result may be more thick, 'rustic' and less refined-looking than handmade paper that has been produced using special equipment.
-However, this adds to the charm and makes a truly unique embellishment for many projects.
-If you enjoy this simple way of making paper at home then you may wish to invest in proper papermaking equipment at a later stage.
+It is possible to make smaller pieces of paper without this equipment and using only a plastic container lid or cookie cutter as a mold.
+Because you are not using a paper press, deckle, or other special equipment, the end result may be thicker, charmingly rustic, and less refined-looking than handmade paper produced using special equipment.

 This process is ideal for making small pieces of paper.
-While the finished paper can be cut with scissors or a craft knife, making smaller pieces of paper that are then finished size or shape can give effective results.
-The textured edges emphasize the appeal of handmade paper.
-Cookie cutters can be used as a mold and are available in a wide range of sizes and shapes.
+While the finished paper can be cut with scissors or a craft knife, making smaller pieces of paper with a finished size or shape result in textured edges.

 Types of Paper Used to Make Paper Pulp

 Many different types of paper can be used to make paper pulp at home.
-This includes newspaper and uncoated junk mail (although the newsprint will give a gray look to the paper), tissue or construction paper or even clean toilet paper.
-Some types of cards are also ideal for recycling this way.
-The inner rolls from toilet tissues, for instance, can create an interesting effect.
+This includes newspaper (although the newsprint will give a gray look to the paper), uncoated junk mail, tissue, construction paper, or even clean toilet paper.
+Some types of cards and card stock can also be recycled this way.
+The inner rolls from toilet tissues, for instance, can create a textured effect in handmade paper.

 - Hand blender